 We recommend reading the Routing Fundamentals and Defining Routes pages before continuing.

 A page is UI that is unique to a route.
-You can define pages by exporting a component from a page.js
+You can define a page by default exporting a component from a page.js file.

 export default function Page() {